sheltermanager/asm3/doc/manual/wordkeys.rst

     The date the fine is due to be paid
 FinePaidDate
     The date the fine was paid

+The following fields are only available to citations generated via the citation tab of incident and person records:

+CitationsTotalFines
+    The total amount of fines within the selected citations CitationsTotalPaidFines
+    The total amount of fines within the selected citations that have been paid CitationsTotalUnpaidFines
+    The total amount of fines within the selected citations that have not been paid

 Equipment Loan Keys
 -------------------